zendrias/duck-duck-shoe/README.md

 ## About The Site
 Duck Duck Shoe is a Ebay style website, where users can list items as well as view listings from others.
 Instead of purchasing items users can place reservations.
 I wanted also the users back-end to be similar to what is available in popular sites going into this.

-I decided to go with this style of site because I have built ecom-stores in the past using website templates, and I figured it would be neat to build something similar from scratch.
+I decided to go with this style of site because I have built ecom-stores in the past using website templates.
+I figured it would be neat to build something similar from scratch.

 ## Site Link
 ### [Duck Duck Shoe](https://duck-duck-shoe.herokuapp.com/)